loufedora/loufedora.github.io/_posts/2025-06-11-Very-slow-laptop.md

 {: style="text-align: justify;"}
 <br/>

 So yeah. **Never assume that an install resembles another**, check up if the device handles your distro (fortunately it still does, it works fine).
-Use lightweight distros if necessary and... <b/>Be patient and have good mirrors haha</b>
+Use lightweight distros if necessary and... **Be patient and have good mirrors haha**
 {: style="text-align: justify;"}